SidetrackStudio/sidetrack-protected/readme.txt

 = 1.9 =
 * Fixed "Allow Users" functionality with is_user_logged_in().
 Props PatRaven.
 * Added option for allowed IP addresses which can bypass the password protection.
-* Added 'password_protected_is_active' filter.
+* Added 'sidetrack_protected_is_active' filter.

 = 1.8 =
 * Support for adding "password-protected-login.php" in theme directory.
-* Allow filtering of the 'redirect to' URL via the 'password_protected_login_redirect_url' filter.
+* Allow filtering of the 'redirect to' URL via the 'sidetrack_protected_login_redirect_url' filter.
-* Added 'password_protected_login_messages' action to output errors and messages in template.
+* Added 'sidetrack_protected_login_messages' action to output errors and messages in template.
 * Updated translations.
 * Use current_time( 'timestamp' ) instead of time() to take into account site timezone.
 * Check login earlier in the template_redirect action.

 = 1.7.2 =
 * Fix always allow access to robots.txt.
-* Added 'password_protected_login_redirect' filter.
+* Added 'sidetrack_protected_login_redirect' filter.
 * Updated translations.

 = 1.7.1 =